hardin47/website/Math150/Notes/05-log.md

 * Evaluate the selected models for violation of the model conditions.
 * If none of the models provide a satisfactory fit, try something else, such as collecting more data, identifying different predictors, or formulating a different type of model.

+n.b., You could evaluate the few models based on cross-validation of the training data.
+It isn't a terrible idea, but you must remind yourself that the training data as a whole were used in the stepwise regression steps, so the cross-validated folds are not independent arbiters of model accuracy.

 #### The seventh and final step {-}

 Select the final model:

-* A large cross-validation AUC on the validation data is indicative of a good predictive model (for your population of interest).
+* A large AUC on the test data is indicative of a good predictive model (for your population of interest).
 * Consider false positive rate, false negative rate, outliers, parsimony, relevance, and ease of measurement of predictors.

 And, most of all, don't forget that there is not necessarily only one good model for a given set of data.
 There might be a few equally satisfactory models.